Search for dark matter Particles via Invisible Decays in ${}^{46}$Sc Nuclear $\gamma$ Cascades with a CsI(Tl) Detector: Theoretical Framework

+Nuclear $\gamma$ cascades provide a clean and well-controlled environment to search for exotic decay channels.
+Radioactive isotopes such as $^{60}\mathrm{Co}$ and $^{46}\mathrm{Sc}$ undergo beta decay followed by sequential $\gamma$ emissions as the daughter nucleus de-excites to its ground state.
+The resulting $\gamma$ spectra exhibit well defined and characteristic lines associated with each transition.
+Both isotopes feature two $\gamma$ lines, allowing one $\gamma$ to be used as a tag while the second is examined for anomalies.
+In practice, the large energy separation between the two $\gamma$ lines in $^{46}\mathrm{Sc}$ compared to $^{60}\mathrm{Co}$ makes $^{46}\mathrm{Sc}$ the preferred choice.

+There are two generic mechanisms by which radioactive decays can produce dark sector particles.
+In the first, an intermediate excited nuclear state decays invisibly by emitting a dark sector particle instead of a $\gamma$ photon.
+In this case, the standard $\gamma$ cascade appears incomplete.
+In the second mechanism, a $\gamma$ emitted in the cascade subsequently converts into a hidden sector particle through suppressed but non zero interactions with surrounding nuclei or electromagnetic fields.
+Examples include axions or axion-like particles produced via Primakoff type processes or related conversion channels.
+In both scenarios, the final state consists of one observed $\gamma$ and one beyond Standard Model particle, leading to an apparent missing $\gamma$ in an otherwise well understood two $\gamma$ cascade.
+This missing $\gamma$ signature provides a direct and experimentally robust handle to search for new physics.

+This work focuses on a set of theoretically well-motivated models together with their effective interaction operators ~\cite{Missing_Gamma1}.
 Table~\ref{tab:branching_fractions} summarizes the expressions for the missing branching fractions corresponding to different dark matter candidates.
 The parameter $g_p$ denotes the effective scalar coupling to nucleons~\cite{Missing_Gamma2}, while $\phi$ represents a scalar mediator of mass $m_\phi$.
 The symbol $\epsilon$ refers to the kinetic mixing parameter between the Standard Model photon and the dark photon fields, where the dark photon has mass $m_{A'}$.
 The parameter $Q$ corresponds to the fractional electric charge of a milli-charged particle $\chi$ with mass $m_Q$.
 Finally, $a$ denotes an axion-like particle (ALP) whose coupling to photons is characterized by the decay constant $f_{a\gamma}$.
 The coupling constants $g_p$, $\epsilon$, $Q$, and $f_{a\gamma}$ thus define the primary experimental parameters governing the sensitivity of the search to new physics beyond the Standard Model.

+This approach offers an advantage over other laboratory-based axion searches, such as those using reactors or beam-dump experiments or light shining through the wall experiments.
+In our case, we focus solely on the production of rare particles at the source, without relying on their subsequent conversion back to photons or electrons at the detection site.
+As a result, the detection strategy requires only a single interaction during the nuclear decay itself thereby increasing the probability of observing such rare events.